nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-enhanced-viewer/nuxeo-enhanced-viewer-release-notes/nuxeo-enhanced-viewer-release-notes-10-6-4.md

 ### Improvements

-#### Allow disabling content redaction and watermark to improve performances
+#### Allow Disabling Content Redaction and Watermark to Improve Performances

-The Content Redaction (not supported on NEV by default) and the watermark require time consuming operations that are not needed when not used.
+The Content Redaction (not supported on NEV by default) and the watermark features require time consuming operations that are not needed when not used.
 So, we added a configuration to disable those features and so increase overall performances, for customers not using both Content redaction and watermark features.

 This can be done by adding the following environment variable:
 ```